Machine Learning Simulates Agent-Based Model Towards Policy: Methods

 \subsubsection{Concept and design of the optimal}

-Here comes the "towards policy" part of this paper.
-Instead of just learning patterns from data (unsupervised machine learning), we have opted to apply a supervised ML to construct a surrogate model that purposefully veers towards policy.
-A model that distinguishes whether the tested policies are socially beneficial or not.
+Here comes the "towards policy" part of the paper.
+Instead of just learning patterns from data (unsupervised machine learning), we have opted to apply a supervised ML to construct a surrogate model that purposefully steers towards policy.
+A model that comparatively distinguishes whether the tested policies--and their associated parameters--are socially beneficial or not.

 A large portion of public economic debate surpasses the growth of the economy, and adopts GDP as its main indicator.
 There has been some attempts to qualify the discussion and include other dimensions, such as a Human Development Index (HDI), a focus on the United Nations Sustainable Development Goals (UN-SDG) \cite{guerrero_policy_2020,guerrero_how_2022}, or even include happiness as a subjective indicator, although with limited reach \cite{austin_well-being_2016}.